 Both the username and password are case sensitive.
-The default username and password are printed on the bottom label of your unit.
+The default username and password are printed on the label of your unit.
+When the cable modem is standing vertically this label is located on the side of your modem.

 - 4 Click the Login button to access the Cable Modem/Router.
 The Status page appears. - 5 Click Advanced in the menu bar. - 6 Then click the Port Triggers submenu.
 The Port Triggers page appears.
 Click Create button to create rules.